BlueAndi/Pixelix/doc/PLUGINS.md

 ## DateTimePlugin
 The DateTimePlugin shows the current time and date.
 First the time is shown for half of the slot duration and after it the date.
 At the bottom the day of the week is shown, starting from the left with Monday.
 It can be configured to show only the date or only the time as well.
+It can be set what shall be shown via the [REST API](https://app.swaggerhub.com/apis/BlueAndi/Pixelix/1.2.0#/DateTimePlugin).

 ## FirePlugin
 The FirePlugin shows a animated fire on the display.